mpv-player/mpv/DOCS/man/options.rst

     ``-`` at the end of the list suppresses fallback on other available decoders not on the ``--ad`` list. ``+`` in front of an entry forces the decoder.
 Both of these should not normally be used, because they break normal decoder auto-selection!
+Both of these methods are deprecated.

     ``-`` in front of an entry disables selection of the decoder.
+This is deprecated.

     .. admonition:: Examples